HildoBijl/stepwise/packages/input-exercises/README.md

 })
 ```

 The builders combine the supplied registry with the fundamental Integer and MultipleChoice value types, validate it, and capture its adapters privately.
-The built exercise exposes `valueOperations` with `deserializeParameters`, `interpretInput`, `toInputValue`, and `areValuesEqual`; consumers never need the registry or its adapters.
+The built exercise exposes `valueOperations` with `serialize`, `deserialize`, `interpretInput`, `toInputValue`, and `areValuesEqual`; consumers never need the registry or its adapters.
 Generated parameters and submitted actions use the same captured operations internally.
 An omitted registry therefore still provides Integer and MultipleChoice interpretation and equality without exercise-level configuration.

 Use `combineValueTypes` from [@step-wise/value-types](https://www.npmjs.com/package/@step-wise/value-types) when an exercise needs more than one domain.
 Duplicate type names and incomplete adapters throw instead of being silently overwritten.